-Breast Reduction Surgery at Plastic + Hand
+Breast Reduction at Plastic + Hand

 Enlarged breast tissue can contribute to pain and shoulder grooving.
 These symptoms may affect your ability to perform your daily activities and may even affect your work.
 In addition to physical pain, women may suffer emotional pain from large, pendulous breast tissue.